 Queensland: Bond University

-The Washington College in Australia Program is a Tuition Only Exchange Program at Bond University (BU).Bond University is located on Rodina on the Gold Coast.
 With its famous surf beaches, national parks and mountain ranges, the Gold Coast is a popular destination for visitors worldwide.
 The area has a near perfect sub-tropical climate, with mild winters and warm summers.
 The easy accessibility of public transportation makes the Gold Coast a convenient base for sightseeing and travel to other parts of Australia.
 BU is Australia’s most modern, purposeful-built university campus.
 Its enrollment hovers around 2,000 students.
 All facilities are within easy walking distance and include food outlets, a bookstore, bank, post office, tavern, computer shop, and medical center as well as state-of-the-art classrooms, libraries and student accommodations.

 Classes will be taught by BU faculty members.
 The university has trainer counselors available all year round to assist with academic and personal matters.